cjhuo/Android-App-for-Keyfob-Demo-From-TI/README.md

 Some hints on the application
 =============================

-1. Its better to keep the DEFAULT_ENABLE_UPDATE_REQUEST    FALSE, specially if some one is testing more than firmware from CC2540 standpoint.
+1. Its better to keep the DEFAULT_ENABLE_UPDATE_REQUEST    FALSE, specially if some one is testing more than one firmware from CC2540 standpoint.

 2. Its better to completely close the android application before modifying and flashing a new firmware to the CC2540.